Jamal Dibi

-Jamal Dibi (born 5 December 1979) is a Dutch Moroccan former professional footballer who played as a forward.
+Jamal Dibi (born 5 December 1979) is a Dutch-Moroccan retired footballer who played as a forward.
+He currently operates as a FIFA-licensed football agent out of the Amsterdam area.

 Career

+In 2003, Dibi signed for AZ but left them in 2004 for Stormvogels Telstar after having been loaned out to Go Ahead Eagles.
+After stints at several clubs, he joined Omniworld in September 2006.

+During a holiday in Qatar, Dutch manager Mark Wotte invited him to train with his club Al Ahli and Dibi quickly signed professional terms with the club.
+After one and a half year he returned to Omniworld, only to move abroad again for a short spell in Brunei with DPMM.

-In 2003, Dibi signed for AZ.
-In 2008, he signed for Katwijk.Omniworld.
-In 2010, he signed for In 2011, Dibi signed for Chabab.
+In 2011, he signed for Katwijk and a couple of months later for Chabab.

 Back in 2013, Dibi had a trial with Indonesian side Persijap Jepara.
 However, he cut back on the deal six days later, citing familial reasons.

 Contacted by a Singaporean agent in 2014, Dibi sealed a move to perpetual Maldivian Premier League title contenders New Radiant, with the option of a contract extension.
 In his first few games there, the Dutch forward recorded one goal and four assists, losing his first match to rivals Maziya S&RC 1-0.
 On the level of play in the island nation, the Vlissingen native stated that he was surprised by how physical it was.